RustFestEU/blog.rustfest.eu/_posts/2018-03-02-this-week-in-rustfest-1-anonymouse-abstract-first-batch-locals.md

 Mozilla Paris has been hosting a [Rust meetup](https://www.meetup.com/Rust-Paris/) since 2014.
 That group has over 750 registered members!
 It has taken place once a month since its creation.
-During this time, we had the luck to welcome some huge crates (french!) creators but also international great rustaceans.
+During this time, we had the luck to welcome some huge (french!) crate creators but also great international rustaceans.

 Locals from academia and industry alike have shown interest in Rust.
 The Rust Paris Meetup itself was bootstrapped by local students.